ShaneGH/busybody/README.md

 |options.useRawChanges|Boolean|Default: false.
 Use the change objects from the Array.observe as arguments|Yes|
 |options.evaluateOnEachChange|Boolean|Default: false.
 Evaluate once for each change rather than on an amalgamation of changes|Yes|

+####busybody.array functionality
+busybody.arrays are almost the same as javascript Arrays with a few small exceptions:
+1. There is a `remove(...)` function which removes the specified element from the array
+2. You can use the following notation `myArray[2] = {};` but older browsers will not publish changes to the array.
+..* Use `myArray.replace(2, {});` instead.
+3. Do not include the final argument of the callback (indexes) if it will not be used.
+This will give a small performance gain.